scraptechguy/SpeechCheck/README.md

 (virt) should appear above

-Then save Python file with copypasted code as SC_main.py into the kivy folder and run it by
+Then save Python file with copy pasted code as SC_main.py into the kivy folder and run it by

   $ python SC_main.py